amel-github/CCCSL-Codes/README.md

 * This work was coordinated by the Complexity Science Hub Vienna, Austria
 * This work is supported by the University of Veterinary Medicine Vienna, Austria.
-* The authors acknowledge Petar Sekulic for his advise on the analyses.
+* The authors acknowledge Petar Sekulic for his advice on the analyses.
 We warmly thank Caspar Matzhold and Michaela Kaleta for checking and testing our code components.